 Thermo Fisher Scientific, Inc. (TMO): New Analyst Report from Zacks Equity Research - Zacks Equity Research Report

-On Feb 3, 2014, Thermo Fisher announced completion of the acquisition of Life Technologies Corporation.
-The acquisition was done by paying approximately $13.6 billion in cash, along with the assumption of $1.5 billion in net debt.
+On Feb 3, 2014, Thermo Fisher announced the much-anticipated completion of the acquisition of Life Technologies Corporation.
+The acquisition was closed on payment of approximately $13.6 billion in cash, along with the assumption of $1.5 billion in net debt.

-Following this acquisition, Thermo Fisher made changes in its reporting segments Per the changes, effective from Jan 1, 2014, the following segments are:
+Following the acquisition, Thermo Fisher made changes in its reporting segments Per the changes, effective from Jan 1, 2014, the new segments are: